bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 parallel transport a tangent vector without deformation.

-In our hyperboloid model, the geodesic (or our hyperbolic line) is defined to be the curve created by intersecting two points and the origin with the hyperboloid.
-So you end up having to go "down" first then back up to reach a point, never just directly towards it using the shortest path (on the surface) in Euclidean space.
+In our hyperboloid model, the geodesic (or our hyperbolic line) is defined to be the curve created by intersecting the plane defined by two points (that define the line) and the origin (i.e. coordinate :math:`(0, 0, 0)`) with the hyperboloid.
+So you end up having to go "down" first then back up to reach a point, never just directly towards it using the shortest path on the surface in Euclidean space (which would be around the circumference).
 Figure 9 shows a visualization of this curve as the brownish line (ignore the bottom circle for now, we'll come back to this later).

 .. figure:: /images/hyperboloid_projection.png
   :height: 250px